 Some benefits include:

-Fewer cases of intraventicular hemorrhage (or bleeding in the brain) in fragile preterm babies, which can lead to severe neurological and developmental problems.
+- Fewer cases of intraventricular hemorrhage (or bleeding in the brain) in fragile preterm babies, which can lead to severe neurological and developmental problems.

 Powered by Bundoo®